patternfly/patternfly-org/README.md

 Development setup requires yarn.
 If you do not already have yarn installed on your system, see https://yarnpkg.com/en/.

 ### Live Reload Server
+#### New server
+You can install the NPM dependencies with:

+    yarn install

-A local [Gatsby](https://www.gatsbyjs.org/) development server can be started with:
+A local development server at http://localhost:8003 can be started with:

     yarn start

-Takes 1m26s to load http://localhost:8003 on a 2015 Macbook.
+#### Old server
+You can install the NPM dependencies with:

+    yarn install

+And the Ruby dependencies with:

+    cd packages/v3
+    bundle install

-An old grunt development server can be with:
+An old grunt development server for v3 at http://localhost:9002 can then be started with:

     yarn start:v3

-Takes 13s to load http://localhost:9002 on a 2015 Macbook.

 ### Build

-Install the [Gatsby](https://www.gatsbyjs.org/) site dependencies and build it using yarn:

-    yarn install
+The new v4 site can be built with:

     yarn build:v4

-Takes 38s to install + 3m18s to build.
-Subsequent runs with cache take 1m10s on a 2015 Macbook.

-You can build the old /v3 [Jekyll](http://jekyllrb.com/) site using yarn:
+The old v3 [Jekyll](http://jekyllrb.com/) site can be built with:

-    yarn install
     yarn build:v3

-Takes 13s on a 2015 Macbook.
+The static assets get copied to build/patternfly-org.

 ### Deploy